Augusta02/Augusta02/README.md

 ### Data Science and Web3

 I am Augusta from Lagos, Nigeria.
-I manage an NFT community as a Community Manager and Content Creator.
+I am currently a Python/Data Science Instructor and also manage the DatafestAfrica community as a Community Manager and Wada Developer Community.
 I really enjoy learning programming languages and sharing my progress as a Data Scientist.
-I am a Web3 enthusiast, currently learning Blockchain technology and how a Data Scientist can be of value to revoluntary technology.
+I am a Web3 enthusiast, Recently, I have been focusing on Blockchain market analysis, utilizing my data analytical skills to understand the current trends and future possibilities in the field.

-### Skills: Machine Learning / PYTHON / HTML / CSS
+### Skills: Data Analysis/ Machine Learning / PYTHON / HTML / CSS / SQL

-- 🌱 I’m currently learning SQL
 - 👯 I’m looking to collaborate on Web 3 developers, Data Scientists, Data Engineers, and Machine Learning Engineers
 - ⚡ Fun fact: I love art, history and play lawn tennis